First produced 40 years ago, the square watermelon is becoming an item of growing demand across Japan and around the world.

 Japanese agriculture officials said the overseas orders for the cube-shaped watermelons are growing, with 114 orders from Canada and more flooding in from around the world.

-The hype around these square melons has also extended to Russia, where the fruit was sold at $A880 (28,000 rubles) in July last year.
+The hype around these square melons has also extended to Russia, where the (28,000 rubles) in July last year.